-She received a Masters in City Planning from MIT in 2011 and a BA from Yale in 2004 with Honors in Architecture.
-She also holds certificates International Law, International Humanitarian Law from the Université Catholique de Louvain through EdX, and a certificate in International Housing Finance from the Wharton School of Business.
+Anya received a Master’s in City Planning from MIT in 2011 and a BA from Yale in 2004 with Honors in Architecture.
+She also holds certificates in International Law and International Humanitarian Law from the Université Catholique de Louvain through EdX, and a certificate in International Housing Finance from the Wharton School of Business.
 She has a working knowledge of Spanish and a basic understanding of French and Haitian Kreyol.
-When Anya is not working hard at solving low-income housing challenges, she can be found choreographing dances.
+When she is not working hard at solving low-income housing challenges, she can be found choreographing dances.